-The study involved eight key tasks, as set out in Figure 2.1:

-- Task 1 Identification and mapping of the Borough's environmental assets, under six 'Core Themes' (see Figure 2.2: for theme structure). - Task 2 Identification of sensitivity values for each environmental asset. - Task 3 Mapping of the sensitivity of environmental assets under each Core Theme. - Task 4 Landscape Sensitivity Assessment (LSA). - Task 5 Overarching assessment of Wirral's environmental sensitivity. - Task 6 - Assessment of potential for carbon emissions. - Task 7 Assessment of Wirral's Strategic Spatial Options. - Task 8 - Assessment of Wirral's Settlement Areas. - 2.2 These tasks are explained in more detail below.
+- 2.2 The study involved seven key tasks, as set out in Figure2.1 and as follows: - Task 1 Identification and mapping of the Borough's environmental assets, under six 'Core Themes' (see Figure 2.2 for theme structure). - Task 2 Identification of sensitivity values for each environmental asset. - Task 3 Mapping of the sensitivity of environmental assets under each Core Theme. - Task 4 Landscape Sensitivity Assessment (LSA). - Task 5 Overarching assessment of Wirral's environmental and landscape sensitivity. - Task 6 Assessment of potential for carbon emissions. - Task 7 Assessment of Wirral's Settlement Areas. - 2.3 These tasks are explained in more detail below.